 4 – The city of Sanliurfa in the Southeast of Turkey is not for everyone but it interested me because of its cultural aspects as a conservative city.
 Its nickname is the “City of Ibrahim” (known in Christianity as Abraham) because there is a pool called Balikgol, which is presumably, where Nimrod threw Abraham into the fire.

-5 – Cappadocia is a central Anatolia region, which was the centre for the beginning of Christianity in the region so historical cave churches with marvellously intact frescoes are in abundance.
-I love staying in the cave hotels, exploring the underground cities and also the lunar-like landscape is an extreme surreal appearance.
+5 – Cappadocia is a central Anatolia region, which was the centre for the beginning of Christianity in the region so historical cave churches with marvelously intact frescoes are in abundance.
+I love staying in the cave hotels, exploring the underground cities and also the lunar-like landscape is an extremely surreal appearance.
 Nicholas Cage filmed “The Ghost Rider” in this area.

 What would you suggest to people who are traveling to Turkey for the first time?